Glenallen Hill: Personal life

 In July 1990, Hill was put on the disabled list after suffering injuries during a sleepwalking incident.
 Hill, who it was claimed at the time was an arachnophobe, had a nightmare about being attacked by spiders and in the process went sleepwalking to try to get away.
 When he awoke from the incident, he had cuts on his hands and feet due to walking across shards of broken glass from a table he knocked over and also fell down a flight of stairs.
 His teammates began calling him "Spiderman" afterwards.
 In April 2017, as manager of the Albuquerque Isotopes, he allowed a giant pink-toed tarantula to crawl on his arm during a team media day to demonstrate he was not arachnophobic.
 A photograph taken that day was used on a 2017 Albuquerque Isotopes Choice baseball card.

-In 1995, he married Lori Hill (née Domhoff), daughter of sociologist G. William Domhoff.
+In 1995, Hill married his wife, the daughter of sociologist G. William Domhoff.
 They have two children.
 Their son, Glenallen Jr., was drafted by the Arizona Diamondbacks in the fourth round of the 2019 MLB draft.
+Hill had been married previously.
+Hill's mother died in 2015.